CivityNL/ckanext-geoserver/README.md

 ### Installation

 After that install the Geoserver extension.
-We use the forked extension from original https://github.com/ngds/ckanext-geoserver,  as fixed some bugs and decoupled it from other ngds requirements.
+We use the forked extension from original https://github.com/ngds/ckanext-geoserver, fixed some bugs and decoupled it from other ngds requirements.

 ```
 cd /usr/lib/ckan/default/src/ckan